 A rare positive example of a Butch Lesbian from American network television can be found in the Cold Case episode "Best Friends."
 The case involves a dashing black butch woman and a feminine white woman who fall in love.
-Unfortunately, since it's the 1930's (when the Ku Klux Klan was still a major political power in some states, like the one just to the west of the show's setting of Philadelphianote (Indiana for the geographically challenged)), and a "cold case", it all ends in tears.
+Unfortunately, since it's the 1930's (when the Ku Klux Klan was still a major political power in some states), and a "cold case", it all ends in tears.

 Snoop from The Wire, who wears men's clothing, has a gravelly voice, and is generally masculine enough that some viewers took a while to realise she was female.
 Her lesbianism is only revealed by a single line, though.

 Kima is the real champion here, what with being an door-kicking, beer-chugging narco more than a match for her male colleagues.

 Shameless has Norma - a big, black Geordie trucker who lives in a caravan on the Gallagher's front garden in series 4-6.

 Christine Walter from German TV series Hinter Gittern - der Frauenknast (English: "Behind bars - The Women's Prison")